flaxandteal/onyx-dp-nlp-berlin-api/README.md

 make run
 ```

-Then, in another terminal window/tab, navigate to a checked out copy of eq-survey-runner:
+Then, in another terminal window/tab, navigate to a checked out copy of ONS/eq-survey-runner:

 ```
 make test
 ```